-Will the class transfer and apply to general education and appropriate degree requirements if grade of P+ is awarded in spring 2020? (indicates student earned a C or better in course.)
+Will the class transfer and apply to general education and appropriate degree requirements if grade of P+ is awarded ? (indicates student earned a C or better in course.)
 Yes, a P+ at a Virginia community college will transfer to UMW, provided as always there is an equivalent course at UMW, and satisfy elective, general education, and major coursework as appropriate.

 How will a grade of P+ on a spring course impact the student entering a competitive major?
 UMW has no competitive majors.
 Transfer students currently at UMW must earn a 2.5 between their first three business classes at UMW to be admitted to the College of Business.